bbbradsmith/binxelview/readme.txt

         Using a pixel stride of 1 bit will advance through the 16 pixels one by one.
         Using an tile X size of 16 pixels, on every 16th pixel a stride of 8 bytes will advance to the start of the next tile.
+    Example 2: (MSX 1BPP 16px.bxp)
+        This format stores the left half of a 16x16 sprite vertically, then the right half, in 32 byte blocks.
+        BPP=1, Width=16, Height=16
+        Pixel=1 bit (A), Row=1 byte (B), Next=32 bytes
+        Tile X size=8 pixels (C), Tile X stride=16 bytes (D) This means:
+          From the current row, read 8 (C) x 1BPP (A) pixels to fill the first tile.
+          Advance 16 bytes (D) from the start of the row, then read the second tile.
+          The next row will begin again 1 byte (B) from the start of the previous row.

 Presets can be loaded and saved.
 The Preset menu is populated both from the current working directory,